derekburgess/jaws/README.md

 `neojawsx.py` -- The TOOL.
 Performs PCA on the packet embeddings, uses nearest neighbor/knee to select EPS, then clusters using DBSCAN.
 Returns a 2D scatter plot with outliers called out as red markers and labeled with `org`, `domain/DNS`, `loc`, `route (IP:port(MAC) > IP:port(MAC))`, and `size`.

-`util/chum.py` -- This script in conjunction with `listener.py`, and any "remote server" (I've been testing with a free EC2 instance at no cost...), can help simulate "exfiltration events".
-In addition, the `neosea.py` script, when given this `IP address`, will label the data accordingly... either `BASE` or `CHUM`...

 ### Examples